 Today we have available tooth-coloured composite fillings, so tooth decay is treated with tiny particles of glass and plastic that are made to match the colour of your teeth.
-We treat new decay with this aesthetic option, but you can also replace old amalgams with tooth-coloured restorations.
+We treat new decay with this aesthetic option, but you could also replace old amalgams with tooth-coloured restorations.

 The Procedure for Tooth-Coloured Fillings

 Getting a composite filling isn’t much different from getting an amalgam filling.
-After the area is anaesthetised, Dr Tom Hogerheyde or Dr Chris Plackner will drill away as much of the tooth decay as is necessary.
+After the area is anaesthetised, Dr Tom Hogerheyde or Dr Chris Plackner will remove as much of the tooth decay as is necessary.
 Next, he will roughen the area designated to receive the filling to help it adhere to the tooth.
 After the composite material is mixed and matched to your tooth colour, it will be applied to the tooth in layers.